apalache-mc/apalache/json-rpc/README.md

 You should call this method when you are done with the session.
 The session identifier must have been returned by the `loadSpec` method in an earlier call.

+**Effect.** The server removes all the state that is associated with the session identifier.
+No further calls should be made with this session identifier.

 **Input:**

 ```json